vnijs/radiant/inst/base/tools/help/manage.md

-**Manage the data available in the Radiant app.
-Load data into memory, Save data to disk, or Remove a dataset from memory.**
+> Manage the data available in the Radiant app.
+Load data into memory, Save data to disk, or Remove a dataset from memory

 #### Load data